-Submit a complete application and all required documentation by the deadline on the application
+Submit a completed application and all required documentation by the deadline on the application

 Meet any additional eligibility requirements outlined by each scholarship program

-Provide verification of enrollment each year at respective accredited post-secondary institution
+Provide verification of enrollment each year at a respective accredited post-secondary institution

 Notes: Four different scholarships are offered.
 See website for eligibility requirements and applications for each one. *Pay close attention to deadline details!

 Type: Scholarships and internship programs for black students